aparna-ks/aparna-ks/README.md

 - 👋 Hi, I’m aparna
-- 👀 I’m interested in data, analytics, bi & engg.
+- 👀 I do a bit of most of data things - explore, organize, store, analyze etc.
-- 🌱 I’m currently learning ☝️
+- 🌱 I’m currently doing data things and reading about non-data things
-- 💞️ Looking to collaborate on interesting data projects

 <!---